abisceg/golf-scores-evaluation/README.md

 # golf-scores-evaluation

-Python scripts to pull data via ghin and plot scores
+Python scripts to pull data via ghin and plot scores for multiple golfers